 What are low season strategies?

-For some property owners and managers, shoulder season is a time to close the doors of the business.
+For some property owners and managers, shoulder and low season are times to close the doors of the business.

-It's an ideal time to save resources, and instead focus on repairs and gaining bookings for high season.
+These property owners may consider this an ideal time to save resources, and instead focus on repairs and attracting bookings for high season.

 For other property managers and agencies, this season is still a time to earn revenue, but accepting that it will require more resources to attract them.

 There are significantly different types of reservations in the low season compared to the high season:

 - Shorter reservations - long weekends and 3-day breaks